lukepak/demo-ci-cd-terraform/README.md

    - Use separate branches for each environment:
      - `dev`: Development environment.
      - `staging`: Staging environment.
-     - `master`: Production environment.
+     - `main`: Production environment.

 3. **Trigger Deployment**:
-   - The pipeline will automatically apply changes upon merge to the `master` branch for production, or the relevant environment branches.
+   - The pipeline will automatically apply changes upon merge to the `main` branch for production, or the relevant environment branches.